|Title:||Case Manager - Certified Peer Support Specialist - Paid|

 - Ability to maintain a calm demeanor working with potentially high distress population.

-- Utah Driver’s License and good driving record
+- Utah Driver’s License and good driving record (21 or older, must be insurable on agency auto policy)

 Low cost medical coverage (SelectHealth), with a Health Savings Account ($300 quarterly employer contribution)